Transport divide: History

-US history
+United States

-There has historically been a transport divide for racial minorities in the US in the form of segregation of public transportation systems.
+There has historically been a transport divide for racial minorities in the United States in the form of segregation of public transportation systems.
 Many buses were segregated until the 1956 Supreme Court decision, Browder v.
 Gayle.
 Other significant court cases related to segregation on public transportation are Keys v.
 Carolina Coach Co., Morgan v.
 Virginia, and Boynton v.
 Virginia.

 In 1956, the US government passed the Interstate Highway Act, which provided funding to build thousands of miles of highways across the country.
 This act, along with the GI bill which provided support for veterans to become homeowners, facilitated suburbanization and urban sprawl.
 This made the US more car-oriented as cities became spread out and people commuted from suburbs into cities for work.
 This made owning a car critical for access to suburban housing and schools.
 This suburbanization was not limited to the US; many cities in Europe developed the same way in the 20th century.